Tech-at-DU/React-Redux-passwords-Tutorial/P04-Controlled-Components/readme.md

 ### Stretch Challenges

 **Stretch Challenge 1**
 Add an input, range, or select element that let's us choose the length of the pasword.
-This set the number of random characters that are generated.
+This sets the number of random characters that are generated.

 **Stretch Challenge 2**
 Add a check box that indicates whether the password generated should contain hyphens between every 3rd character. e.g.